benknoble/benknoble.github.io/_posts/2018-08-05-til-week-7--code-and-communication.md

 ## This Week I Learned

 1. How it feels when a plan comes together
-2. How to build programs with `git`-like subcommands using `argparse`
+2. How to build programs with `git`-like sub-commands using `argparse`
 3. Communication is essential

 I also spent time in the lab racking, stacking, lacing, and labeling servers,